This page will introduce you to some basic routines that help people engage with nature in a high quality way.

 This is an incredible memory exercise that gives us direct feedback about what we noticed and what we missed.
 As we review our time from outside we learn to look deeper the next time we go out.

-Journaling: Journaling works like a written form of the story of the day.
+- Journaling: Nature journaling works like a written form of the story of the day.
 It can be as simple as writing down in depth a close encounter you had with a bird while at your sit spot.

 But there’s one more thing to keep in mind as you do these core routines…